Java 8 Clock equals() Method with Examples

-Parameters: This method takes a mandatory parameter obj which is the clock object passed to compare with existing clock object.
+Parameters: This method takes a mandatory parameter obj which is the clock object passed to compare with the existing clock object.

 Return Value: This method returns true if two clocks objects are equal.
-Otherwise it returns false.
+Otherwise, it returns false.

 Input: Clock object of ZoneId "UTC" Clock object of ZoneId "Asia/calcutta" Output: false Explanation: Both objects represent Clock object of the different zone.
 Hence applying equals on them returns false.